keldonia/Gambon/readme.md

   * Ruby
   * Postgres

-You will then want to call
+You will then want to enter lib/db and change APP_NAME to the name of your app.
+Then you should run `DBConnection.open` in the terminal.
+This will create your